AKUMAJŌ DRACULA

 |

-bringing chaos and death to the land of Transylvania.
-Simon Belmont,
+from the dead and will bring chaos and death to the land of Transylvania.

-from the Belmont bloodline of Vampire killers, takes up the challenge.
+Simon Belmont from the Belmont bloodline of vampire killers,

-Armed with his mythic and legendary whip, he begins his journey to the Prince
+takes up the challenge.
+Armed with his mythic and legendary whip, he begins his

 however be replenished by collecting little hearts scattered throughout the

-levels.
+game.
 Other items are also available to help

-Two special items are particularly worth mentioning - the double and
+two special items are particularly worth mentioning - the double and

-at once.
+at once!
 Each stage ends with an obligatory boss Simon must take down

 before advancing to the next level - they range from the mythological